hmrc/income-tax-mtd-changelog/README.md

 #### self-assessment-bsas-api

-New API Version v4.0 is now available in the sandbox with the following changes:
+Version 4.0 is now available in the sandbox with the following changes:
 * `Retrieve Self-Employment BSAS` endpoint: Data fields within the `adjustableSummaryCalculation` response object can now return negative values.

 ---
 ### 14 August 2023